 Content Marketing Yields 3 Times More Leads Than Paid Search

-The study, Content Marketing ROI, found the return on investment from content marketing is roughly three times higher than the ROI from paid search, which had been recently identified as the most productive marketing tactic in the digital space.
+The study, Content Marketing ROI, found the return on investment from content marketing is roughly three times higher than the ROI from paid search, which has been recently identified as the most productive marketing tactic in the digital space these days.

 Before you scoff at such a generalization, it’s important to understand the methodology behind the study, which incorporates data and interviews from more than 50 different content publishers across a variety of industries with annual revenues ranging from less than $100 million to more than $1 billion.